×

 About our MLB Odds: games above, futures available

-Above, our odds data feed is configured to display the highest odds for the most popular betting markets on each MLB game.
-This is why you may notice slightly differing total lines associated with the given odds.
-Since the highest odds have been isolated for display and likely originate from different sportsbooks, the given total lines may not match each other for a given game.
+Above, our odds data feed is configured to display the highest odds for the most popular betting markets on each MLB game as aggregated from several international providers - so these figures are for informational purposes only.
+With this format, may notice slightly differing total lines associated with the given odds.
+Since the highest odds have been isolated for display and likely originate from different international sportsbooks, the given total lines may not match each other for a given game.

-Also, on occasion, since we are showcasing the best odds from several top betting sites for New Zealand, which offer NZD accounts, you might observe very high odds on both potential run line bets.
+Also, on occasion, you might observe very high odds on both potential run line bets.
 Here's why: run lines (explained below) tend to be set at -1.5 runs and +1.5 runs.
 From time to time, for games that are generally seen as being a near pick'em, not all bookmakers will have defined their run line favorites and underdogs in a uniform manner.
 In other words, the handicap and associated odds can be reversed, between one bookie and another, potentially leaving you with a great betting opportunity.

 Betting Markets in MLB: Explained